harshadanu/alQuran/README.md

    1) INTERNET
       Application contains Ads from google. if internet is not available will not show Ads and will hide the area for Ads to get more space in screen.

-### Stoarge of card data

-Hello Card + Five Card Dialer stores card details only inside application.
-It is not available to any other users

 ### Support or Contact

 Contact on sayedsamedapps@gmail.com for any support required for apps.